jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 A file containing the ERR and SRR numbers of each library on each line was given to the scripts `001-SRA_download_script.sh` and `002-ERR_download_script.sh`.

-Some HMP project samples were not avaliable directly from the FTP server, in which case these were directly pulled using either `prefetch -v`, which is a similar command as in the `001-SRA_download_script.sh` file, but without the `wget` step.
+Some HMP project samples were not available directly from the FTP server, in which case these were directly pulled using either `prefetch -v`, which is a similar command as in the `001-SRA_download_script.sh` file, but without the `wget` step.